Quickstart¶

 # gpu: 24GB

-Run the configuration via dstack apply
+Run the configuration via dstack apply:

-$ dstack apply -f streamlit.dstack.yml
+$ dstack apply -f task.dstack.yml

 # BACKEND REGION RESOURCES SPOT PRICE